oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 ### getDataPerBout

 You can retrieve any data for each bout detected by ZebraZoom using the function below.
+Available parameters are: HeadPos, Heading, TailAngle, TailLength, TailPosX, TailPosY, curvature and, if it was calculated during tracking, tailAngleHeatmap.

 ```
 videoName = "headEmbeddedZebrafishLarva"